The Eight Types And Four Waves Of Feminism.

 This means the political program has to address both simultaneously.
 Organizing around class alone leaves patriarchy untouched.
 Organizing around gender alone leaves capitalism intact.
 Socialist feminism therefore insists on both: challenging workplace exploitation and wage inequality, building the social infrastructure that would allow women to participate fully in economic life, paid parental leave, universal childcare, socialization of domestic work, while also confronting the cultural and institutional forms of male dominance that operate through the family, through sexuality, through violence, and through gender ideology.

 In practice, socialist feminism has often struggled with the question of prioritization.
 When resources are scarce and political coalitions are fragile, which struggle comes first?
-The Marxist tendency is to say class, because resolving class contradictions will create the material conditions for resolving everything else.
-The radical tendency is to say patriarchy, because male dominance has its own autonomous force.
+The Marxist tendency is to say class.
+The radical tendency is to say patriarchy.
 Socialist feminism says neither, which is theoretically coherent and organizationally difficult.
+That difficulty is real, but it reflects the actual complexity of the problem rather than a flaw in the analysis.

 RADICAL FEMINISM